de-luxe/burstcoin-jminer/README.md

 e.g. play with +/- 160000 steps

     chunkPartNonces=960000

->    NOTICE: for 'devPool': only one result per chunkPart will be committed,
->            without 'optDevPool' (witch is not implemented, yet)
->            consider using low chunkPartNonces size, to commit more.
->            (guess, there will not be multiple dl below target in small chunkPart)

 ### readerThreads (default:0)
 normally '0' means, the miner takes one thread per drive (plotPath) this is recommend.